ddick8/Covid-19-Policy-Response-Canadian-tracker/README.md

 Additionally, our dataset was compared to the dataset from Oxford COVID-19 Government Response Tracker.
 Side by side comparison can be found under [Dataset Comparison](https://github.com/ddick8/CovidPolicy-Canada/blob/main/Dataset%20comparison.xls)

-# Changes to the data in [Populations.csv](https://github.com/ddick8/CovidPolicy-Canada/blob/main/Data/Populations.csv) file:
+\section{Changes to the data in [Populations.csv](https://github.com/ddick8/CovidPolicy-Canada/blob/main/Data/Populations.csv) file: }

-# As of May 30, 2022:
+\subsection{As of May 30, 2022:}

 1, Between March 1st until March 21st, the C2 (workplace) degree of restrictions for Ontario is changed to 1 as there are still some restrictions such as mask mandate in place and there are some regulatory requirements in place.